Elderly Strength Training And Exercises For Seniors

-- Balance which declines as we age often as a result of muscular strength and tone.
-Please look at our elderly balance page.
+Balance which declines as we age often as a result of muscular strength and tone.

-- Obesity problems can benefit with a low intensity program to reduce the risk of orthopedic injury.
-Check our exercise and obesity page.
+Obesity problems can benefit with a low intensity program to reduce the risk of orthopedic injury.

-- Diabetes Type II, exercise can help control blood sugar enhancing your quality of life.
-Look at our elderly diabetes page.
+Diabetes Type II, exercise can help control blood sugar enhancing your quality of life.

-- Back problems can be improved with stretches and strengthening focused on the lumbar and sacral area.
-Take a look at our lower back pain exercise.
+Back problems can be improved with stretches and strengthening focused on the lumbar and sacral area.

 General safety guidelines for elderly strength training for seniors and exercises for seniors